This was back in the 90s, I walked into an ATM on 23rd and 6th Avenue and a man was sprawled out on the floor.

 I didn’t go to strip clubs much, but my friend Alex got me hooked on Billy’s.
 Whoever picked the dancers had a real eye for types that perfectly matched a fantasy you didn’t even know you had.

 I didn’t notice this right away.
-Alex drug me there under protest, and I was overwhelmed and distracted for the first beer.
+My first time, Alex drug me there under protest, and I was overwhelmed and distracted for the first beer.
 You have to get yourself acclimated to sitting on a bar stool looking at tits.

 But then I heard Alex say, “Ah, there she is.”
 This languid girl with very long, very thick hair was slipping out of her robe and stepping on stage.
 She didn’t dance as much as she flowed like mercury with complete disregard for the music.
 Her tits were nice when they peeked out through the long hair.
 She was pretty.
 Sure.
 Naked girl, you know.
 But why the hell was Alex so mesmerized?
 He looked like he was remembering his first Christmas.